 1. Storage Length Effect

-If a two-way left-turn lane is provided for left-turn vehicle storage and adjacent access points exist, HCM6 (page 18-18) alerts the user that if a TWLTL is provided, the left-turn storage length (bay length) should represent the effective storage length available to the left-turn movement, which needs to be defined case by case depending on the field or project’s specifications.
+If a two-way left-turn lane is provided for left-turn vehicle storage and adjacent access points exist, 6th Edition of HCM (page 18-18) alerts the user that if a TWLTL is provided, the left-turn storage length (bay length) should represent the effective storage length available to the left-turn movement, which needs to be defined case by case depending on the field or project’s specifications.
 In the example below, the actual eastbound left-turn storage length is shorter than the total TWLTL, as a stretch of the central lane design contains channelization which favor the access to local development but prevents its use for the storage of EB turning vehicles.

 Measuring the Left-Turn Storage Lengths on a segment with a TWLTL